cchitsiang/awesome-stars/topics.md

 - [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🦝 Glide Data Grid is a no compromise, outrageously fast data grid for your React project, with rich rendering, first class accessibility, and full TypeScript support.
 - [TanStack/query](https://github.com/TanStack/query) - 🤖 Powerful asynchronous state management, server-state utilities and data fetching for TS/JS, React, Solid, Svelte and Vue.
 - [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A beautiful feature-rich GraphQL Client for all platforms.
+- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - The easiest way to coordinate your dataflow
 - [vercel/swr](https://github.com/vercel/swr) - React Hooks for Data Fetching
 - [vincent-pradeilles/KeyPathKit](https://github.com/vincent-pradeilles/KeyPathKit) - KeyPathKit is a library that provides the standard functions to manipulate data along with a call-syntax that relies on typed keypaths to make the call sites as short and clean as possible.
 - [uber/aresdb](https://github.com/uber/aresdb) - A GPU-powered real-time analytics storage and query engine.